Skip to main content

 Single Runs

-• Extracting one specific document or report
+• Scraping one specific document or report

 • Getting data from a single page or source

-• Quick, one-time data extractions
+• Quick, one-time data scrapes

 How Runs Work